 Lowell: the Perfect Classroom

 Urban studies and issues related to the quality of life in American cities are given major consideration, with the city of Lowell taking an important role.
 Students may engage in research projects on the city of Lowell and the role of UMass Lowell within that city.
-Lowell's rich past and present are observed firsthand by using the city as a laboratory.
+Lowell's rich past and present are observed firsthand.

 On- or Off-Campus Experience